Large Language Models (Latest)

 docker run --rm --runtime=nvidia --gpus all ubuntu nvidia-smi

-This will produce an output similar to the one below for your own system, where you can confirm CUDA driver version, and available GPUs:
+This command should produce output similar to one of the following, where you can confirm CUDA driver version, and available GPUs.

 Copy